lotestudio/model-cache/README.md

 # Laravel Model Cache

+## Under development!
+Use at your own risk!

 A lightweight, convention-driven caching layer for Laravel Eloquent models.
 Automatically caches model query results with observer-based invalidation, request-level caching, and Artisan commands for management.

 ## Features